 The allowance for doubtful accounts reflects management's best estimate of probable losses inherent in the trade accounts receivable and billed contracts balance.
 Management determines the allowance based on known troubled accounts, historical experience, and other currently available evidence.

 Inventory of merchandise for resale is stated at cost (using the average costing method) or market, whichever is lower.
 Contracts and other work in process and finished goods are valued at production cost represented by raw material, labor and overhead.
+For certain government contracts, allowable general and administrative expenses are also included in inventory.
 Initial tooling and startup costs may be included, where applicable.
 Contracts and other work in process and finished goods are not reported at amounts in excess of net realizable values.
 The Company includes raw material amounts in the contracts in process and other work in process balances.
 Raw material includes certain general stock materials but primarily relates to purchases that were made in anticipation of specific programs for which production has not been started as of the balance sheet date.
-The total amount of raw material included in these work in process amounts is less than 5% of the total inventory balance.

 Long-lived assets, such as property, plant, and equipment, and purchased intangible assets subject to amortization, are reviewed for impairment whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable.
 If circumstances require a long-lived asset be tested for possible impairment, the Company first compares undiscounted cash flows expected to be generated by an asset to the carrying value of the asset.
 If the carrying value of the long-lived asset is not recoverable on an undiscounted cash flow basis, impairment is recognized to the extent that the carrying value exceeds its fair value.
 Fair value is determined through various valuation techniques including discounted cash flow models, quoted market values and third-party independent appraisals, as considered necessary.